finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 - We've simplified typing.
 - We've built the store the way when it's going to be always extensible, even if you have a lot of entity types (tens or even hundreds?), a lot of features and pages.
 - We've decreased probability of bugs.
-- The structure is clear and understabdable to new team members.
+- The app state structure is clear and understabdable to new team members.
 - We write less code thanks to the automatic response handling.
 - We've got all those antities available everywhere within the app, not depending on what is going to use them and how they're going to be used, thanks to the simple key-value storage for entities.
 - Cheaper development!